P-51B Mustang Two-thirds Scale Replica (MJ-7-G)

 Although capable of carrying two persons, the Museum’s aircraft has the second seat removed and an additional fuel tank installed.
 The design represents the earlier P-51B with the high rear fuselage, rather than the more common P-51D with a bubble canopy.

 This aircraft was built by Mr. I. J. Baptiste and first flew in New Brunswick in 1981.
 It was flown for about 25 years by Abbotsford resident, Mr. Joe Daems, who donated the aircraft to the Museum in 2008.
-It is maintained in flying condition at the Museum.
+It is currently undergoing restoration at the Museum.

 Technical Details: